 U.S. Gold (USAU) Total Non-Current Liabilities (2016 - 2023)

-U.S. Gold (USAU) has disclosed Total Non-Current Liabilities for 10 consecutive years, with $2.0 million as the latest value for Q1 2023.
+U.S. Gold's Total Non-Current Liabilities history spans 10 years, with the latest figure at $2.0 million for Q1 2023.

 • Average Total Non-Current Liabilities over 5 years is $775462.1, with a median of $284997.5 recorded in 2021.